Fiddle Leaf Fig plants (Ficus lyrata) are known for their large, glossy leaves that make a bold statement in any room.

 But in our homes, the air is often dry, especially in the winter when we have the heat on.

-Low humidity can cause problems for Fiddle Leaf Figs, including drooping leaves.
+Low humidity can cause problems for Fiddle Leaf Figs, including drooping foliage.

 However, they can be finicky when it comes to humidity levels.

-If the air is too dry, Fiddle Leaf Fig leaves will curl and brown at the edges.
+If the air is too dry, Fiddle Leaf Fig leaves will curl and brown at the edges and tips.

-On the other hand, if the air is too moist, the Fiddle Leaf Fig leaves will develop brown spots.
+On the other hand, if the air is too moist, then Fiddle Leaf Fig leaves will develop brown spots.

 So how can you tell if your fiddle leaf fig needs more humidity?